Glasstap Home Log In Trainers' Library Trainers' Images Trainers' Talk NEW: Trainers' Blogs Free Stuff

 We’ve also included additional notes in the agenda to help you deliver a well constructed and coherent learning intervention.

-It is just one of many possible course outlines on the topic of customer service.
-You should consider the learning needs of your participants and the organisation’s needs and adapt this course as necessary to meet these, using alternative modules from Trainers’ Library or your own resources.
+It is just one of many possible courses on the topic of customer service.
+You should consider the learning needs of your participants and the organisation’s needs and adapt this programme as necessary to meet these, using alternative modules from Trainers’ Library or your own resources.

 You may also want to ensure that refreshments are available throughout the course and that there is sufficient space in the main training room for all participants to be comfortable.